Maria d'Aragona: Aftermath

 In 1551, the Academy of the Dubbiosi in Venice launched plans for a work entitled “The Temple of the Divine Lady Giovanna d’Aragona”.
 One year later, editor Girolamo Ruscelli published a tribute to Maria d’Aragona under the title “A lecture … on a sonnet in honor of the divine lady the Marchese del Vasto”.
 The Venetian editor Lodovico Dolce announced the publication of the first of four anthologies featuring Napoleonic writers who had participated in Maria d’ Aragona’s circle.
 The Poems by Maria’s husband led off the first and second editions of the text, Rime di diversi napoletani.
 Maria returned to Naples and died in 1568.
 Venetian editors praised her brilliance and beauty.

 She is buried in the church of San Domenico Maggiore, Naples.
 Between 1984 and 1987, her coffin was opened and her mummified remains were scientifically studied by pathologists.
 Here body showed signs of syphilis and anogenital warts, which both are sexually transmitted infections.
-Treponema pallidum, the microbial cause of syphilis was isolated in a syphilitic gumma on her left arm, and human papilloma virus (HPV type 18), a common cause of genital warts and of vulvar and cervical cancer, was isolated from a papilloma in her right groin.
+Treponema pallidum, the bacterium that causes syphilis, was isolated in a syphilitic gumma on her left arm, and human papilloma virus (HPV type 18), a common cause of genital warts and of vulvar and cervical cancer, was isolated from a papilloma in her right groin.
 The swelling of her left leg could correspond with edema from lymphogenic metastases from metastatic vulvar cancer, which may have been the leading cause of her death.